 However, rather than using your time to customize your resume, double down on getting it to a person who can refer you to the hiring manager or recruiter.

-The survey revealed that respondents found 55% of their new hires via referral — not their applicant tracking systems (22%).
+The RiseSmart survey also revealed that respondents found 55% of their new hires via referral — not their applicant tracking systems (22%).

-A more recent study by Lever, a recruitment marketing firm, found that a referral gives you an even bigger advantage (10X) over the ATS.
+A more recent study by Lever, a recruitment marketing firm, found that a referral gives you an even more significant advantage (10X) over the ATS.

 Prioritize Your Time

-On that note, I particularly liked Kimberly’s study because it collected answers from real decision makers on questions job seekers ask.
-RiseSmart offers good advice (you can find them on social media here).
+On that note, I particularly liked RiseSmart’s study because it collected answers from real decision-makers on questions job-seekers ask.